Joe Biden Selects Kamala Harris as Running Mate

 — Donald J. Trump (@realDonaldTrump) August 11, 2020

-Biden and Harris sparred in heated confrontations over the issue of busing to desegregate public schools during the Democrat presidential debates.
+Biden and Harris famously clashed in heated confrontations over the issue of busing to desegregate public schools during the Democrat presidential debates.

 As Breitbart News reported: